Current Presentations

 Turning Records Into Stories - New! - The last step in the research process is writing to preserve the stories of our ancestors and honor them.
 Learn how to extract information from the records and write the stories.

 Avoiding Bias: Consider All The Possibilities - New! - Unrecognized bias can lead genealogists astray—resulting in inaccurate conclusions and incomplete family stories.
 We’ll explore how cognitive bias creeps into genealogical research and the behaviors that can skew results.
 You’ll learn how to combat bias using proven tools such as the Genealogical Proof Standard (GPS), a consistent research process, and comprehensive source checklists.
-Real-world case studies will illustrate how to spot and correct for bias and ensure conclusions are built on a foundation of sound evidence.
+Real-world case studies will illustrate how to spot and correct bias and ensure that conclusions are grounded in sound evidence.
 Whether you’re a beginner or a seasoned researcher, this session will equip you with practical methods to improve the accuracy and credibility of your genealogical work.

 Search vs. Research – Updated! - Searching is just one step in the research process.
 A case study based on a family story from Chicago in the 1920s demonstrates the research process from beginning to end - how to develop a research goal, plan the research, document results, and preserve your findings.